-The victory of Mr. Hassan Rowhani in Iran’s presidential election held June 14 has surprised many people in and out of Iran.
-A moderate, Mr. Rowhani’s win will be seen as a repudiation of the hardline views of the current president, Mr. Mahmoud Ahmadinejad.
+The victory of Mr. Hassan Rouhani in Iran’s presidential election held June 14 has surprised many people in and out of Iran.
+A moderate, Mr. Rouhani’s win will be seen as a repudiation of the hardline views of the current president, Mr. Mahmoud Ahmadinejad.

 But while there is no doubt that the majority of Iranians have good reason to be unhappy with the current administration in Tehran, it is folly to think that the new president can radically change his country’s course.

 Mr. Rouhani is a moderate relative to the other candidates, but he is no radical reformer.
 His win does not reflect a swing in the electorate so much as the inability of Iran’s conservatives to rally behind a single candidate.

 He is a cleric, a former associate of Ayatollah Khomeini and a longtime member of Iran’s revolutionary movement, who has served in the Islamic Consultative Assembly since 1980.
 He led Iran’s nuclear negotiating team from 2003 to 2005, giving up the position after Mr. Ahmadinejad won the presidency.